kobil-systems/ulid-kt/README.md

 }
 ```

-Synchronization is done using a Kotlin `Mutex`, which offers more fine-grained synchronization control at a higher cost,
+Creating ULIDs is synchronized using a Kotlin `Mutex`, which offers more fine-grained synchronization control at a higher
-so using the `suspend` API will degrade throughput to about the same level as `java.util.UUID`.
+cost, so using the `suspend` API will degrade throughput to about the same level as `java.util.UUID`.

 ## Performance